znsio/specmatic-documentation/Features.md

 Given an older and a newer contract, Qontract will spin up a stub of the new one, and run the old in test mode against it.
 If all the tests pass, the new contract is considered backward compatible with the old.

+## Versioning

+Qontract provides various tools that enable you to version your contracts.

 ## Support for Callbacks

 Qontract enables contract testing for async callbacks with the help of Qontract's stub mode.